-As a Mum of two young boys and a women’s health and fitness coach, I know what it’s like to live the continual balancing act of being Mother, Wife, Sister, Daughter, Business Owner, Friend and Me.
+As a Mum of two young boys, a women’s health and fitness coach, and co-founder of The Well, I know what it’s like to live the continual balancing act of being Mother, Wife, Sister, Daughter, Business Owner, Friend and Me.
 I rarely get it right but know that it’s impossible to approach anything near optimum without taking care of myself and listening to my body.
 This is where I start with all my clients – my aim is to help create space and put them at the front and centre of the work that we do together.

 I have always loved sport but my doggedness has way outstripped natural talent.
 At four years of age, six life guards were on red alert watching me swim a length; having begun rowing at age 22, I just made the last spot in the GB Women’s 8+ and went on to win a Bronze Medal at the 2007 World Championships.
 I have always believed in myself and my body and never stopped, regardless of what others said.
 This self-belief and self-acceptance is a key part of my work with clients.
 To be a strong woman you have to believe in yourself.

 A love of all things health and sport-related took me on to Birmingham University where (through hard graft!)
 I got a first class Bachelors in Sports Science and then a Masters at Bristol University.
 At Bristol I became fascinated in the psychology of health-related behaviour change i.e. how can you get people to do something consistently that they fundamentally don’t want to do even though they know it’s good for them?!
 I use a lot of this in my work, getting people to do their pelvic floor exercises every day.
 I continue to study and learn and hunt out wise sources of information for inspiration.